Benefits & Services » Legal

 External Website: American Bar Association Pro Bono Services for Veterans

-Protect Our Defenders Foundation Pro Bono Network (Nationwide/Military Sexual Assault)
+Protect Our Defenders Legal Services Program (Nationwide/Military Sexual Assault)

-Protect Our Defenders Foundation created a network of lawyers and POD staff to assist rape and sexual assault survivors, at no cost, for claims arising from being raped or sexually assaulted while on active duty.
+Protect Our Defenders Legal Services Program is a network of lawyers and POD staff who assist rape and sexual assault survivors, at no cost, for claims arising from being raped or sexually assaulted while on active duty.
 Claims include the various forms of retaliation.
 Attorneys discuss the precise terms of the legal representation and will have you sign a document describing your legal relationship.
 This site link includes the request form and begins the process to determine if resources are available.

 External Website: Protect Our Defenders

 Public Counsel's Center for Veterans' Advancement (Southern California)

 The Public Counsel's Center for Veterans' Advancement (CVA) provides direct representation, or representation through pro bono partners, to veterans and their families.
 CVA provides legal representation at both the local and national levels.
 CVA also manages legal clinics, including one of the largest pro bono advocacy programs in the United States.

 - stabilizing the living situation of veterans and their families;